ohmjs/ohm/doc/index.md

 # Ohm Documentation

-* There's no tutorial yet, but the [math example](doc/math/index.html) is extensively commented and is probably the best place to start.
+* There's no tutorial yet, but the [math example](../examples/math/index.html) is extensively commented and is probably the best place to start.
 * [Ohm/JS API Reference](./api-reference.md)
 * [Ohm Syntax Reference](./syntax-reference.md)
-* Learn more about the [Ohm philosophy](doc/ohm-philosophy.md)
+* Learn more about the [Ohm philosophy](./philosophy.md)

 ## Examples

-Here are some quick sample of what it's like to work with Ohm.
-For more in-depth examples, see the [examples directory](examples/).
+Here are some quick samples of what it's like to work with Ohm.
+For more in-depth examples, see the [examples directory](../examples/).

 ### Matching Strings